 In addition to poetry, she writes magical realist fiction and creative non-fiction.
-Her fiction is featured in her books Eight Stories from Undiscovered Countries (Lulu, 2009) and Hourglass: The San Quentin Short Stories (under review).
-Her stories appear in Crux Literary Journal, Dappled Things, Literature Today, Pacific Review, and The Voices Project as well as Main Street Rag’s anthology, Law and Disorder: Stories of Conflict and Crime.
+Her short story collections include Eight Stories from Undiscovered Countries (Lulu, 2009) and Hourglass: The San Quentin Short Stories (under review).
+Her stories also appear in Crux Literary Journal, Dappled Things, Literature Today, Pacific Review, and The Voices Project as well as Main Street Rag’s anthology, Law and Disorder: Stories of Conflict and Crime.
 Her creative non-fiction includes biographies of women writers, on such luminaries as Christina Markyate, Marie de France, Julian of Norwich, Margery Kempe, Queen Elizabeth I, Aemilia Lanyer, and Ruth Stone, which appear in the volumes of Gale’s British Writers and American Writers series.
 Her essays on the lives of midwives appear in the professional magazine, Midwifery Today.
 They celebrate women like Stanislawa Leszczynska, the midwife of Auschwitz, and Lanyero Karamela, a contemporary midwife of Uganda, East Africa, and many early modern American, English, and European midwives as well.

 - English 270 Foundations of Linguistics (historical, social, applied)